 * Click here for rating key

-Chambar Restaurant Review: After 10 years running Chambar, Belgian-born chef Nico Schuermans and Vancouverite Karri Schuermans celebrated by moving the restaurant down the block and building a larger space with casual yet sophisticated surroundings.
-The place clicks on all levels, from the bar where patrons happily eat and imbibe to a high-ceilinged dining room, rooftop and patio.
-The Belgian-themed and North African-influenced breakfast menu delivers standouts such as a tagine with grilled merquez, saffron-tomato stew, halloumi, fried pita, hummus, poached eggs and fresh herbs; and waffles with assorted toppings.
-Lunch choices include a lemon grass-roasted beef, green papaya and cucumber salad.
-At dinner, oversize pots of moules frites (try the Congolese version) entice diners, as does pan-seared wild salmon with tamarind and tomato curry, spicy cabbage, fresh chickpeas and tomatillo salsa.
-A rich dessert is the Nico 3.0 whiskey stone fruit cake, a crunchy mixture of cornflakes, caramelized white chocolate ice cream and sweet corn.
-A selection of Belgian beers and the house-made Chambar ale, plus creative cocktails and a global wine list round out the experience.
+Chambar Restaurant Review: A decade in, Belgian-born proprietor/chef Nico Schuermans and Vancouverite Karri Schuermans celebrated by moving Chambar down the block into a larger space.
+Casual yet sophisticated, the place clicks on all levels, from the bar where patrons happily eat and drink to a high-ceilinged dining room, a multi-windowed downstairs area and a rooftop patio.
+The breakfast menu delivers standouts such as a tagine with grilled merguez sausage, saffron-tomato stew, halloumi, fried pita, hummus, poached eggs and fresh herbs; and crisp Belgian waffles with assorted toppings.
+Lunch choices include Moroccan-style chicken and prune ragoût with Israeli couscous tabbouleh, shaved zucchini salad, raita and almonds.
+At dinner, oversize pots of moules frites (try the Congolese version) entice diners, as does the pepper-crusted grilled Okanagan Angus beef rib-eye accompanied by charred shallots, cave-aged Gruyère croquette and smoked tomato béarnaise.
+For dessert, indulge in the Mama Rizk, a honey crème brûlée with kataifi pastry, blood orange and pistachios.
+A selection of Belgian beers and the house-made Chambar ale plus creative cocktails and a global wine list round out the experience.